 |Years||Fortuna Major, Acquisitio, Tristitia, Carcer, Laetitia, Albus, Caput Draconis|

-Some practitioners may find the above method more convenient for “when” queries if the querent is unable or unwilling to estimate a timeframe for the event in question.
-It also has the potential to reduce the likelihood of having to cast successive readings to narrow down the range further if the “when” query is reformulated into a “will” query, though in some cases this may be unavoidable.
+Some practitioners may find this method more convenient for “when” queries if the querent is unable or unwilling to estimate a timeframe for the event in question.
+It also has the potential to reduce the likelihood of having to cast successive charts to narrow down the range further if the “when” query is reformulated into a “will” query, though in some cases this may be unavoidable.

 |Via or Caput Draconis||Already occurred|

 |Conjunctio or Tristitia||Within 60 minutes|